Set up your integration

 Caution

-Terminal’s React Native library is in early beta and in active development.
+Terminal’s React Native library is in public preview and in active development.
 Please report any issues you encounter to our github project.

 Getting started with the React Native SDK requires four steps: